-Are you curious of how to install Magento 2?
+Are you curious about how to install Magento 2?
 A step-by-step guide will be provided in order to help you build the Magento eCommerce website for your business.

 No matter what products you are selling, your website’s appearance has to be good-looking enough to capture the customers’ attention and to keep them in the store.